HL7/fhir-icsr-ae-reporting/input/pagecontent/index.md

 A system can further transform the ICSR document to the appropriate XML formal for submission to the FDA FAERS and VAERS systems.
 This IG provides sample <a href="icsr_mappings.html">ICSR Mapping</a> XSL transformations.

 ### FHIR Safety Requirements
-As with implementations of FHIR and FHIR Implementation Guides, implementers should consult the >a href="{{site.data.fhir}}/safety.html">FHIR Implementer's Safety Check List</a> in the core FHIR specification.
+As with implementations of FHIR and FHIR Implementation Guides, implementers should consult the <a href="{{site.data.fhir.path}}/safety.html">FHIR Implementer's Safety Check List</a> in the core FHIR specification.

 ### Authors